by Philip Boxer BSc MBA PhD

 In the case of the Homeless Charity, the learning cycle it is capable of supporting is defined by the author’s relationship to the charity.
 This cycle is a way of describing a reflexive consultation within an ecosystem defined by 4 relationships between 5 layers of engagement:

-The 4-quadrant/4-colour model describes the bottom two layers of this ‘stack’.
+The 4-quadrant/4-colour model describes the way the bottom two layers of this ‘stack’ are held in relation to each other.